TacBuild/tac-sdk/docs/sdks/tac_sdk.md

 - **`sender`**: A [`SenderAbstraction`](./sender.md) instance representing the user's wallet.
 - **`txs`**: An array of [`BatchCrossChainTxWithAssetLike`](./../models/structs.md#batchcrosschaintxwithassetlike) objects, each defining a single cross-chain transaction with its `evmProxyMsg`, optional `assets`, and optional `options`.
-  > **Note:** Individual transactions in batch operations cannot specify `waitOperationId` or `waitOptions` in their options as these are controlled at the batch level.
+  > **Note:** Individual transactions in batch operations cannot specify `waitOperationId`, `waitOptions`, or `ensureTxExecuted` in their options as these are controlled at the batch level.
 - **`options`** *(optional)*: [`CrossChainTransactionsOptions`](./../models/structs.md#crosschaintransactionsoptions) struct controlling batch-level behavior:
   - **`waitOperationIds`** *(optional, default: true)*: Whether to wait for operation IDs for all transactions in the batch
   - **`waitOptions`** *(optional)*: [`WaitOptions`](./operation_tracker.md#waiting-for-results) struct for customizing operation IDs waiting behavior